zhivko/MyCompRequestDumpingHandler/README.md

             </dependencies>
         </module>

-And /wildfly-10.1.0.Final/modules/system/layers/base/si/mycomp/requestDumpingHandler/main/DfsRequestDumpingHandler.jar that is built with this maven project.
+Make sure you put *DfsRequestDumpingHandler.jar* that is produced by *mvn package* /wildfly-10.1.0.Final/modules/system/layers/base/si/mycomp/requestDumpingHandler/main/DfsRequestDumpingHandler.jar that is built with this maven project.